 When it comes to lighting, Mads prefers using the setting of daylight instead of keeping the ultra-white balance, using natural light that shows true colors.

 Editing documentary photography

 Right after, he tells us that he spends an enormous amount of time researching locations, subjects, weather, etc. When shooting, he forgets about the preparation.
 He prefers using his gut feeling.
 For the editing, he spends most of the time comparing pictures to the others to craft the story he initially wanted to tell.

 Making a difference with documentary photography (& ethics behind it)

-Then, Mads shares with us what matters a lot to him: making a difference in people's life using his work and how it sometimes moves people.
+Then, Mads shares what matters to him: making a difference in life using his work and how it moves people.

 Tips and tricks

 Before concluding, Mads gives us his best and final tips and tricks for documentary photography, starting with empathy.